mjaidi/portfolio-gridsome/content/projects/en/stroc.md

 ---

-Commercial website of large construction company
+Stroc is a corporate website showcasing the expertise of one of the largest construction companies in Morocco.
+It is a static site available in French and English with a blog and a recruitment area.